The Professional Negligence Law Review: Switzerland

 Under Swiss law, limitation does not affect the existence of the claim, but rather the legal possibility of enforcement.11 Therefore, the debtor can avoid liability by asserting the exception or prescription.
 If the debtor raises this exception, the court is required to determine whether the legal requirements are fulfilled and, if so, dismiss the claim.
 In the event that the debtor does not assert the exception, the court has no authority to itself determine whether the claim is time-barred or not.12 Swiss law distinguishes between prescription and forfeiture.
 Whereas prescription only affects the enforceability of a claim, forfeiture results in the extinction of the claim.
 Therefore, the court is required to determine ex officio whether a claim has been forfeited by the lapse of time.
 Moreover, contrary to limitation, forfeiture cannot be stayed or interrupted.

 Depending on the cause of action, Swiss law provides for various statutes of limitation.
-According to Article 127 CO, the general rule is that, in the absence of specific legal provision to the contrary, contractual claims become time-barred after 10 years.13 Certain claims – for example, claims for legal fees and fees for medical treatment – become time-barred after five years.14 One exception to these general principles is provided for in Article 128a CO, according to which contractual claims become time-barred after three years and, irrespective of the relative statute of limitation, become time-barred 20 years after the liable act, if the contractual claim is based on a person's death or physical injury.
-The general rule for claims in tort is that they become time-barred three years after the damage and the identity of the person that caused the damage become known.
+According to Article 127 CO, the general rule is that, in the absence of specific legal provision to the contrary, contractual claims become time-barred after 10 years.13 Certain claims – for example, claims for legal fees and fees for medical treatment – become time-barred after five years.14 One exception to these general principles is provided for in Article 128a CO, according to which contractual claims based on personal injury or death generally become time-barred after three years.
+Irrespective of specific rules to the contrary, such claims become time-barred 20 years after the liable act.
+The general rule for claims in tort is that they become time-barred three years after the damage occurred and the identity of the person that caused the damage became known.
 This 'relative' statute of limitations is provided for in Article 60 Paragraph 1 CO.
 Irrespective of the relative statute of limitation, claims in tort become time-barred 10 years after the act that triggered liability.
-One exception to these general principles is provided for in Article 60 Paragraph 1bis, according to which tort claims become time-barred after three years and, irrespective of the relative statute of limitation, become time-barred 20 years after the liable act, if the tort claim is based on a person's death or physical injury.
+One exception to these general principles is provided for in Article 60 Paragraph 1 bis, according to which tort claims become time-barred after three years and, irrespective of the relative statute of limitation, become time-barred 20 years after the liable act, if the tort claim is based on a person's death or physical injury.
 Another exception is provided for in Article 60 Paragraph 2 CO, whereby a claim based on a criminal offence with a longer prescription period than the civil law statute of limitations becomes time-barred only after the prescription period for the prosecution of the criminal offence has lapsed.

 The commencement of formal conciliatory proceedings, an action in court or arbitration proceedings also prevent the forfeiture of a claim.